dcsobral/seedGen/README.md

   - `listSpecials.sh`: Shows insteresting prefabs on a preview;
   - `missingPrefabs.sh`: Shows what prefabs are missing, optionally filtered by special list;
   - `special/special.txt`: List of prefabs deemed "interesting".
-Other lists can be found on the same folder.
+Other lists can be found on the same folder;
+* Helpful stuff:
+ - `showPrefab.sh`: displays the image preview of a prefab.
+ - `bash_completion.sh`: auto-complete for these scripts;

 There's more in here, some used by the above scripts, others used by me for more arcane purposes.
 Some, in fact, I no longer have use for at all.
-There's also `bash_completion.sh` which adds, you guessed it, bash completion for the stuff I use the most.
-Completions can be particularly useful for commands that take prefab names or special list as a parameter.

 Special prefabs come in many different types.
 By default, it includes all tier 4 and 5 prefabs plus traders.
 It can be changed by setting SPECIAL to one of the included